aammd/MS_computational_ecology_opinion/compecol.md

 difficult to calibrate or parameterize.
 Observations (field sampling) or manipulative approaches (micro/meso/macro-cosms, field experiments) are highly accurate (but have also immense human and monetary costs that limit the scale at which they can be applied).
-There is simply too much Nature around for us to observe, monitor, and manipulate it all.
+There is simply too much nature around for us to observe, monitor, and manipulate it all.

 | Approach              | accuracy | testability | suitability for prediction |